Alcohol tests and drivers’ rights

-In today’s politically heated society, controversy over rights on roadways has become an increasingly relevant topic.
+In today\’s politically heated society, controversy over rights on roadways has become an increasingly relevant topic.
 Injustice and the tension between drivers and police officers takes most of the spotlight, but other issues involving drivers’ rights are a major topic of debate, as well.
 In California, few drivers know the details of their rights on the road.
-Even though legal details can become complex, state laws protect drivers from unneccessary searches and other unlawful procedures.
+Even though legal details can become complex, state laws protect drivers from unnecessary searches and other unlawful procedures.

-ABC 10 News discusses the recent controversy surrounding a Utah nurse who refused to draw the blood of an unconcious patient, which ultimately brought to attention the disagreement over drivers’ rights in the country.
+ABC 10 News discusses the recent controversy surrounding a Utah nurse who refused to draw the blood of an unconscious patient, which ultimately brought to attention the disagreement over drivers’ rights in the country.
 The patient of the nurse had been in a car accident that left another driver dead, but the nurse claimed that, under hospital policy, she was not allowed to take the blood of patients who had been in accidents.
 To the nation’s shock, the nurse was arrested; debate on the rights of patients and the extent of police intervention has thus taken the media by storm in recent weeks.
 But what, ABC asks, are drivers’ actual rights when it comes to testing for blood alcohol concentration?
 The report offers the following points:

 - The Fourth Amendment protects citizens from unlawful searches — warrants may only take place upon probable cause